 Students will submit three "Site Supervisor Evaluation of Student" forms at the required junctures in the PSAP 280 course.
-Students are expected to obtain a minimum average score of 4.0 on all 4 areas on each evaluation form (Professionalism, Knowledge, Skills, and Personal Development).
+Students are expected to obtain a minimum average score of 2 on all areas on the 1st evaluation form (Professionalism; Compliance with Program/Internship Site Rules, and Laws; Awareness of and Sensitivity to Diversity; Professional Development; Positive Behavior Support & Counseling Skills Development; Sharing and Building Knowledge; Documentation Skill Development; and Using Supervision), and a minimum score of 2 on every item on the 2nd and 3rd evaluation forms.

-Faculty will perform two site visits, corresponding to the due dates for the "Site Supervisor Evaluation of Student" forms, to review student progress with the internship site supervisor.
-Students who obtain less than a 4.0 on any of the 4 areas on one of the first two "Site Supervisor Evaluation of Student" forms will be required to meet with the PSAP 280 professor and complete a remediation plan.
-The student will then have two weeks to alter their performance at the experiential learning site.
-At the conclusion of the two week period, the professor will consult with the site supervisor to assess the student's progress.
+Your professor will be performing two site visits, either in person or virtually, corresponding to the due dates for the "Site Supervisor Evaluation of Student" forms, to review your progress with your internship.
+Students who obtain less than:

+- (1) a 2.0 average on any of the 9 areas on the first "Site Supervisor Evaluation of Student" form; or - (2) a 2.0 score on every item on the second "Site Supervisor Evaluation of Student" form;

+will be required to meet with their professor and complete a remediation plan.
+The student will then have two weeks to alter their performance at the internship site.
+At the conclusion of the two-week period, their professor will consult with the site supervisor to assess the student's progress.
 If the progress is satisfactory, then the remediation plan will be terminated.
-If the progress is not satisfactory, a new remediation plan will be developed and the process will repeat.
-Should the student receive less than a 4.0 average score in one or more areas of the third "Site Supervisor Evaluation of Student" form, the student will be required to meet with a professor to review the student's progress.
+If the progress is not satisfactory, the remediation plan will be renewed and the process will repeat.
+Should the student receive less than a 2 score in one or more items on the third "Site Supervisor Evaluation of Student" form, the student will be required to meet with their professor to review the student's progress.
 Written documentation will then be placed in the student's academic file.

-Students who fail to obtain satisfactory progress on the first remediation plan, or scores of less than a 4.0 average on the third "Site Supervisor Evaluation of Student" form may experience one or more of the following:
+Students who fail to obtain satisfactory progress on the first remediation plan, or scores of less than a 2 on any item on the third "Site Supervisor Evaluation of Student" form may experience one or more of the following:

-- 1) A reduced final grade in the PSAP 280 course.
-Refer to your PSAP 280 course syllabus for details on how the site supervisor evaluations impact your final grade calculation. - 2) Faculty may share information on student performance at the internship on future employment recommendations.
+- 1. A reduced final grade in the PSAP 280 course.
+Refer to your PSAP 280 course syllabus for details on how the site supervisor evaluations impact your final grade calculation. - 2.
+Faculty may share information on student performance at the internship on future employment recommendations.

-Duty To Protect/ Duty to Warn in PSAP 280
+Duty to Protect/Duty to Warn during Service Learning/Internship

 There are two noteworthy situations in which a client's right to privacy is immediately overruled, for the client's safety.
-As an Applied Psychology intern, you must also know and comply with these mandatory reporting procedures:
+As an Applied Psychology student, you must also know and comply with these mandatory reporting procedures:

-- 1. Duty to Protect: You have an obligation to protect people who can't protect themselves.
+1. Duty to Protect for Vulnerable Populations: You have an obligation to protect people who can't protect themselves.
 Three specific categories are minors, people with disabilities, and the elderly.
 By definition, your clients will fall into these protected categories.
 This means that you have an obligation to report suspected abuse/neglect.
 Follow all reporting rules for the Applied Psychology Program, without exception, without delay.
-These rules are consistent with Pennsylvania's requirements for mandated reporters. - 2.
-Duty to Warn: You have an obligation to protect your client from him/herself and others.
-If your client is expressing thoughts of harming him/herself, or of harming someone else, you must report this immediately.
-Again, follow all reporting rules for the Applied Psychology Program, without exception, without delay.
+These rules are consistent with Pennsylvania's requirements for mandated reporters.